|Lunar Duo Explorer||Haven Tarp||Gatewood Cape||Lunar Solo|

 If you purchase a shelter from us and are dissatisfied with the appearance of the seam sealing, you are free to return the unused shelter back to us.
 You have the option of a full refund or new non-seam sealed shelter.
 If you select the non-seam sealed option, you will be refunded the difference between the original price of the seam sealing and the shipment of the new tent.

 All Skyscape models utilize a dual fixed length 45" or 115 cm pole support structure.
 We offer two optional pole types, Aluminum or Carbon Fiber.
-While both poles work well with the Trekker, the Aluminum poles are more affordable.
-While our Carbon Fiber poles are half the weight of the Aluminum poles.
+While both poles work well with the Trekker, the Aluminum poles are more affordable, while our Carbon Fiber poles are half the weight of the Aluminum poles.

 The dual pole structure is slightly offset from the center of the tent.
 The offset yields extra headroom when lying down, reducing that claustrophobic feeling.
-Further, it allows the Skyscape o be extremely rigid when guyed out, creating a structure capable of riding out the worst storms.
+Further, it allows the Skyscape to be extremely rigid when guyed out, creating a structure capable of riding out the worst storms.

 The Skyscape employs Hybrid Double Wall construction.
 Over 80% of the canopy is separated from you by a mesh wall, keeping that wet canopy at bay.
 The Hybrid Double Wall construction allows the vestibules to roll back.
 On warm summer nights, convert the Skyscape into a net tent; pesky bugs stay outside while you enjoy the view and breeze from inside.